Pickman123/Private-Projects/Wix Official Notifications (internal docs)/Account-Level Automation Implementation/Preinstalleds/PreInstalled Automation.md

    _image: automations Dev Center page_

-2. Click on **Create New Preinstalled Components**, and select your dedicated site where you manage your base automations in order to create a new one.
+2. Click on Create New Preinstalled Components, and select your dedicated site where you manage your base automations in order to create a new one.

    *Note: Look for your team site here: [Team Sites List](https://docs.google.com/spreadsheets/d/1nlqcgy7C_8N5t0FsUWgLDB3nfQhNZbV-YSw4IZ9zr7U/edit?gid=0#gid=0).
    If you don't have one, reach out in #automation platform.*